slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"What did you get done this week?"
 -- Elon Musk*
-> *"Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
--- Zig Ziglar*
 > *"Your salary is the bribe they give you to forget your dreams."
 -- Warren Buffett*
 > *"Don't ever work for someone you dont want to become."